cs3157/recitations/recitation-10.md

 the original, the copy it stored is safe.
 And once you destruct the vector, the copies it made are destructed as well.

+Understanding value semantics is key for lab 10, and helps explain why they're so handy.
+Something about STL containers could easily be a final question.

 Note that Jae's lecture note 22 does a good job of explaining containers and iterators.

+#### What can you do with containers? ####

+Iterators, of course, but also: things like sorting, inserting, swapping, splicing, merging, etc, etc. You can pass them into functions that will sort, or print, or whatever you could want.

 #### Vector ####